 - Virtual Management of ADRC Access Functions-Utilize funds for the purpose of enhancing virtual activities within the service area.
 Transform traditional face-to-face activities to virtual by utilizing audio/video conferencing, online survey instruments, virtual trainings and webinars.
 Ensure the service area is properly equipped to perform these virtual functions.
 Assess and acquire the needed equipment, software and programs.
-Examples of such items include Laptops with video capabilities, printers, scanners, cell phones, and software needed for virtual communication and survey functions. - Care Transition Services-Target populations most at risk of COVID-19 who are seeking transitional support from hospital-to-home and nursing home-to-home by utilizing Aging and Disability network supports and services.
+Examples of such items include Laptops with video capabilities, printers, scanners, cell phones, and software needed for virtual communication and survey functions. - Care Transition Services-Target populations at risk of COVID-19 who are seeking transitional support from hospital-to-home and nursing home-to-home by utilizing Aging and Disability network supports and services. - Food Order and Deliver-Identify and partner with local food distribution efforts to provide delivered groceries and food to targeted populations in need who are not currently being assisted. - Arranging or providing accessible transportation to COVID-19 vaccination sites.

-- Food Order and Delivery-Identify and partner with local food distribution efforts to provide delivered groceries and food to targeted populations in need who are not currently being assisted. - Assistive Technology-Refer individuals to the PA Assistive Technology Act program, TechOwl.
+Assistive Technology-Refer individuals to the PA Assistive Technology Act program, TechOwl.
 TechOwl will provide assistive technology assessments, technology devices, and training for older adults, people with disabilities, caregivers and clinicians in order to improve understanding of how to use technology for telehealth, obtaining services, and providing services.
-Also, Service Areas will develop ways to assist this population to increase social engagement and connections to mitigate social isolation. - Mitigate Social Isolation-Identify at-risk individuals.
+Also, Service Areas will develop ways to assist this population to increase social engagement and connections to mitigate social isolation.
+Mitigate Social Isolation-Identify at-risk individuals.
 Implement mitigation interventions to include but not limited to technology, virtual platforms, person to person connections.
-Also, increase awareness and access for targeted populations to low-cost programs that connect individuals through broadband and telecommunication equipment. - I&R/Person-Centered Counseling (PCC)-Provide financial assistance to ADRC partner agencies for promoting and conducting I&R/PCC to targeted populations.
-A lack of resources caused some PA Link partner agencies to temporarily close or significantly reduce staffing levels due to COVID-19.
-This has reduced the availability of Person-Centered Counseling within the State.
+Also, increase awareness and access for targeted populations to low-cost programs that connect individuals through broadband and telecommunication equipment.
+I&R/Person-Centered Counseling (PCC)-Provide financial assistance to ADRC partner agencies for promoting and conducting I&R/PCC to targeted populations.
+FINANCIAL ABUSE SPECIALIST TEAM (FAST) Pilot a Financial Abuse Specialist Team to assist the local Area Agencies on Aging with completing, analyzing, and acting upon cases of elder STATEWIDE financial exploitation to process them in the most efficient and effective manner.
+REPORT ABUSE PS LINE/HelpLine The Statewide Report Suspected Abuse Helpline answers calls, takes Reports of Need (RON) on abuse, neglect, exploitation, and abandonment, and categorizes RONs in accordance with the law and regulations, and notifies the Area Agency on Aging (AAA) or Adult Protective Services contractor (Liberty Healthcare Corporation) to investigate.
+PROTECTIVE SERVICES BENCH Pilot a resource tool of qualified and trained Protective Services individuals (Bench) to assist AAAs with completing investigations of Reports of Need and closing cases.
+Supplemental OPTIONS Funds With passage of the State Fiscal Year (SFY) 2023 - 2024 budget, PDA received an additional \$5,000,000 in PennCare funding for OPTIONS 12 Program services/waitlist.
+The allocation of this funding is based on each Area Agency on Aging's (AAA's) proportional share of total non-other funds (Regular Block Grant, State/Federal Caregiver Support, NSIP, SHIP, and Health Promotion) after the Intrastate Funding Formula (IFF) was applied.
+Items in the other funds category, such as MIPPA, ADRC, and ARPA funds